The following special types of files are used on this web page:

 Notre Dame's Center for Social Research (has links to several data sets and describes support services)

 Dropbox.
 I strongly encourage you to set up a Dropbox account if you do not already have one.
 Dropbox gives you a minimum of 2GB of free online storage.
 More critically, with Dropbox you can set up shared folders.
 This makes it much easier when you want me or others to help you with your research.
 You can create a folder, put your data and programs in it, and then share the folder with me.
 If you set up an account use your .edu email address because you can get more bonus storage that way.
 For more click on this link.
+Or, you may wish to use the Box or Google Drive features offered by Notre Dame.

 Useful sites for learning about Stata and SPSS